Bryozoa: Reproduction and life cycles

 Encrusting cyclostome bryozoans (B), the one on the right showing swollen gonozooids; T = thecideide brachiopod and S = sabellid worm tube; Jurassic of Poland.

 Zooids of all phylactolaemate species are simultaneous hermaphrodites.
 Although those of many marine species are protandric, in other words function first as males and then as females, their colonies contain a combination of zooids that are in their male and female stages.
 In all species the ovaries develop on the inside of the body wall, and the testes on the funiculus connecting the stomach to the body wall.
 Eggs and sperm are released into the coelom, and sperm exit into the water through pores in the tips of some of the tentacles, and then are captured by the feeding currents of zooids that are producing eggs.
 Some species' eggs are fertilized externally after being released through a pore between two tentacles, which in some cases is at the tip of a small projection called the "intertentacular organ" in the base of a pair of tentacles.
 Others' are fertilized internally, in the intertentacular organ or in the coelom.

 All phylactolaemates and stenolaemates, and most gymnolaemates, exhibit placentation, and has therefore lecithotrophic (non-feeding) larvae.
 Except for Cyclostomata and the small gymnolaemate family Epistomiidae, which are viviparous, all are brooders.
 Phylactolaemata brood their embryos in an internal brood sac, but Gymnolaemata both external membranous sacs, skeletal chambers (ovicells) and internal brooding sacs exist.
 The developing embryo relies on egg's yolk, extraembryonic nutrition (matrotrophy) or both.

 In ctenostomes the mother provides a brood chamber for the fertilized eggs, and her polypide disintegrates, providing nourishment to the embryo.
 Stenolaemates produce specialized zooids to serve as brood chambers, and their eggs divide within this to produce up to 100 identical embryos.

-Planktotrophic (feeding) larvae are only found in class Gymnolaemata: In the cheilostomatan suborder Malacostegina they are found in the two families Membraniporidae and Electridae, and in the three ctenostome families Alcyonidiidae, Farrellidae, and Hislopiidae.
-In addition there are a few unconfirmed records, like the solitary form Aethozoid where larvae has never been observed, but which is assumed to have planktotrophic larvae.
+Planktotrophic larvae are only found in class Gymnolaemata: In the cheilostomatan suborder Malacostegina they are found in the two families Membraniporidae and Electridae, and in the three ctenostome families Alcyonidiidae, Farrellidae, and Hislopiidae.
+In addition there are a few unconfirmed records, like the solitary aethozoids, where larvae have never been observed, but which are assumed to have planktotrophic larvae.

 The cleavage of bryozoan eggs is biradial, in other words the early stages are bilaterally symmetrical.
 It is unknown how the coelom forms, since the metamorphosis from larva to adult destroys all of the larva's internal tissues.
 In many animals the blastopore, an opening in the surface of the early embryo, tunnels through to form the gut.
 However, in bryozoans the blastopore closes, and a new opening develops to create the mouth.